 I have previously discussed eight things to consider when selling your medical practice, and warned of the dangers of relying on the “hospital fairies” to maintain your income as an employed physician in the face of increasing costs and declining reimbursement.
 I have also had a good rant on the joys of hospital negotiations.
 But however you may have reached your decision, this post will discuss the nitty gritty of actually closing your practice after accepting employment at a hospital.

 I’m assuming that you sold to a hospital, rather than simply stopping practice.
 Accordingly, I will assume that you won’t need to notify patients to avoid charges of abandonment – you’re seeing those patients in your new role as employed physician.
+I am also assuming that you will not have to notify the Board of Medicine or Board of Osteopathic Medicine that you are no longer supervising one or more physician assistants under supervising physician agreements in Pennsylvania.

 Of course, the most important thing you will have to accomplish is to pay all the bills of the practice incurred before the sale, and collect the income from services rendered before the sale.
 I generally counsel physicians to allow at least six months after the sale to collect what you can (and potentially deal with insurance companies’ claims for reimbursement, etc.).
 If your practice was on a calendar year, it may make sense to close it at the end of the current year.